Selina Robinson

-Biography
+She stepped down in February 2024 after she called Palestine "a crappy piece of land with nothing on it" until the founding of Israel.

+Early life

-Born in Montreal as Selina Dardick, she moved with her parents to Richmond, British Columbia in 1978.
+Born in Montreal as Selina Dardick, she moved with her parents to Richmond, British Columbia, in 1978.
 After graduating from Simon Fraser University with a master's degree in counselling psychology, she joined the Jewish Family Service Agency, eventually becoming its associate executive director.
 A resident of Coquitlam since 1994, she worked as a family therapist before entering politics as a member of Coquitlam City Council.

+Politics

 In September 2012, Robinson announced her intention to seek the BC NDP nomination for Coquitlam-Maillardville in the next provincial election; she was acclaimed the NDP's candidate for the riding in November that year.
 She was initially declared defeated on election night in 2013, with Steve Kim of the BC Liberals deemed winner by 105 votes.
 However, once absentee ballots were counted, she pulled ahead to win the riding by a 35-vote margin over Kim.
 A judicial recount confirmed Robinson's victory by a final margin of 41 votes.
 She served as critic for mental health and addictions, seniors, local government and sports in the NDP shadow cabinet.

 In the 2017 provincial election, Robinson once again faced Steve Kim, this time winning by more than 2400 votes.
 She was subsequently appointed Minister of Municipal Affairs and Housing in the new BC NDP government under Premier John Horgan.
 Following the resignation of Jinny Sims from cabinet in October 2019, Robinson briefly assumed the role of Minister of Citizens' Services, until Anne Kang took over the position in January 2020.

+Cabinet Minister

 Following her re-election in 2020, she was appointed Minister of Finance.
 After Horgan announced his retirement as premier and party leader in 2022, Robinson considered running to replace him before deciding otherwise.
-On December 7, 2022 she was appointed Minister of Post-Secondary Education and Future Skills by Premier David Eby.
+On December 7, 2022, she was appointed Minister of Post-Secondary Education and Future Skills by Premier David Eby.

+Following the start of the Gaza war, Robinson claimed that Minister of Public Safety and Solicitor General Mike Farnworth called her "every single day from Oct.
+7 for about 10 days, to report in to me about what was happening on the ground".
+Robinson worked with B'nai Brith to mandate Holocaust education in the school curriculum which would be organized by the pro-Israel organization CIJA.

+Remarks on Palestinians

+Selena Robinson stepped down from the NDP after she said that Palestine was "a crappy piece of land" before Israel was founded.